Requests for Non-Priority Transfers

 Requests for non-priority transfers must be received no later than March 1, 2021 to be considered in a lottery.

-Beginning Feb.
-1, 2018, all requests received will be considered non-priority transfers and processed for available space on a first come, first served basis.
-The deadline to apply for non-priority transfers for the fall semester is Aug.
-10, 2018.
-Requests for non-priority transfers for the spring semester may be submitted between Aug.
-13, 2018, and Nov.
-15, 2018.
+After March 1, 2021, all in-district requests received will be considered non-priority transfers and processed for available space on a first come-first served basis.
+The deadline to apply for non-priority transfers for the Fall Semester is three weeks prior to the first day of school.

-Initial processing of general transfer requests will be determined by lottery, and approval or denial letters will be sent to parents.
-When a request is denied, an appeal may be made to the associate superintendent who has the responsibility for the requested school.
-A final appeal may be made to the superintendent, and, if needed, a petition may be made to the Board of Trustees, in accordance with state law.
+Initial processing of general transfer requests will be determined by a lottery, and approval or denial letters will be sent to the parent/guardian.
+When a request is denied, an appeal may be made to the Associate Superintendent who has the responsibility for the requested school.
+A final appeal may be made to the Superintendent, and, if needed, a petition may be made to the Board of Trustees, in accordance with state law.